JetBrains/Qodana/topics/inspection-profiles.md

 <var name="java-glob" value="https://docs.oracle.com/javase/8/docs/api/java/nio/file/FileSystem.html#getPathMatcher-java.lang.String-"/>

-Inspection profiles let you configure the inspections, the scope of files that these inspections analyze, and inspection severity settings. %product% uses inspection profiles to know how and what to inspect in a codebase.
+Inspection profiles let you configure the inspections, the scope of files that these inspections analyze, and inspection severity settings. %instance% uses inspection profiles to know how and what to inspect in a codebase.

 You can employ profiles either using CLI or configuring the `qodana.yaml` file as shown in the [](#Set+up+a+profile) section.